Vector art with speech bubble and lightbulb offering 5 tips to mastering final exams

 | | 3 minute read

 It’s a stressful week, the most stressful week of the year for some.
 All your classes are coming to a close.
-Your finals are the final barrier between you and some time off, and for some it’s the end of college and the start of a career.
+Your finals are the final barrier between you and some time off, and for some, it’s the end of college and the start of a career.
 So here are some tips to help you prepare for that last step in finishing your classes.

 3. Change up your notes – Getting used to a rhythm can be a good thing.
 It helps you build momentum, and keep on schedule, but in this case, it can also create problems.
 Beware!
 You could be memorizing the order of the questions and answers.
 Test day isn’t the best time to figure out if that’s what you’ve done, so to be safe, it’s best to surprise yourself with a new order each time you run through your notes.
 Doing so will take away the repetitive order, and you’ll get the questions at random.
 If you can answer the question without any hints, you can answer it on the test.
 You can take it a step further and have a friend ask the questions a different way each time you run through them.

 Bonus.
 Extra Points – Well, just one extra point.
 There are tons of ways to get ready for finals, and maybe you have a method all your own.
-Whatever you do just understand that all it really takes is effort.
-It doesn’t really matter what you try, as long as you try, so do yourself a favor by putting in an effort.
+Whatever you do just understand that all it takes is effort.
+It doesn’t matter what you try, as long as you try, so do yourself a favor by putting in an effort.
 You’ll gain confidence, and your final exam stress will melt away.
 Just remember, once it’s over, you get a vacation from school.
 You can do this!

 Office of Online Learning